The premium is the current market price of an options contract. Like any market price, it’s influenced by supply and demand:

 In summary:

-When an option has no intrinsic value, the premium is 100% comprised of time value.
-If you were to purchase this option, you’re not paying for any immediate benefit.
-The $300 premium ($3 x 100 shares) is paying only for time, which provides the opportunity for the market price to rise above $70.
+When an option has no intrinsic value, the premium is 100% time value.
+If you purchased this option, you wouldn’t be paying for any immediate exercise benefit.
+The $300 premium ($3 x 100 shares) pays only for time, which gives the market price a chance to rise above $70.

 How about this one?